Baroness Professor Susan Greenfield Chief Scientific Officer and Founder

 Mr. Scott Badin holds a BSc (H) in Biological Sciences (Pharmacology) from The University of Edinburgh, and is now finishing his PhD in neuropharmacology at The University of Oxford.
 Mr. Badin is the pharmacologist expert of the group and focuses his research on the use of electrophysiology and voltage-sensitive dye imaging (VSDI) in order to monitor cortical activity at the meso-scale of brain organisation at physiologically-relevant spatio-temporal resolution (of millisecond and micrometers).
 Mr. Badin's first publication investigated the acute bioactivity of acetylcholine esterase-related peptides on in vitro cortical networks and validated the use of such on-line recording techniques as an adequate screening tool for probing the bioactivity and efficacy of drugs.

-Miss Emily Smith Office Manager
+Miss Emily Smith Office Manager and PA to Baroness Greenfield

 Emily Smith has had a wide range of experience in the service industry, from catering to leisure organisations: however for the last 18 months she has been personal assistant to Baroness Greenfield dealing with a range of sectors including academia, the media, finance and politics (House of Lords).